Moran Autonomous Council: About

 The Moran people are indigenous people living primarily in the Tinsukia district of Assam.
 The Moran Autonomous Council Bill 2020 was tabled in Assam Legislative Assembly on 24 March 2020 and it was passed in September 2020 without any objection from the opposition parties.

 Administration

-The Moran Autonomous Council consists of 25 members.
-22 of these members are elected directly and three members are nominated by the Governor.

-In January 2021, the Assam State Government said it will constitute interim councils for Moran Autonomous Council as elections to the autonomous council can't be done before the 2021 Assam Legislative Assembly election.
+An elected Moran Autonomous Council will consist of 25 members of whom 22 of elected directly and three are nominated by the Governor.
+In January 2021, the Assam State Government said it would appoint 25 interim members to the Moran Autonomous Council as elections to the autonomous council can't be done before the 2021 Assam Legislative Assembly election.
+Dipon Moran is the Interim Chief Executive Member of the council.